20+ Examples of Lead Magnets: Ultimate Idea Library for B2B

 You must, however, provide value to your customers.
 Even though the lead magnet is free in a financial sense, they are still paying for it with their contact information.

 Why do businesses use lead magnets?

 So in short, businesses use lead magnets to capture interested leads.
-Then they nurture them to convert them into paying customers.
+Then they run nurturing programs to convert them into paying customers.

 Examples of lead magnets